Charming cities, temperatures warmer than most of Europe and off-season prices on accommodation. Come and experience Croatia in winter!

 With its fine beaches and clean waters, Croatia has made its name as a popular summer destination.
 The peak months are July and August – this is when just about everybody goes to Croatia.
 Beach-hopping, ferry rides and sightseeing are what it’s all about, and much of the coast can become overwhelmingly crowded.

 Winter is a great choice for anyone whose trip is led by the joy of exploration and the ultimate goal isn’t just lying on a (crowded) beach.
 The season really makes a big difference in Croatia.
-During my trip, I was lucky to have major sights such the Sea Organs in Zadar, Diocletian’s Palace in Split and Dubrovnik City walls almost entirely to myself.
+During my trip, I was lucky to have major sights such the Sea Organs in Zadar, Dubrovnik City walls and Diocletian’s Palace in Split (Read about Best Things to do in Split here) almost entirely to myself.
 It enjoyed a deeper, more immersing experience.

 02 | The highways are free of traffic.